kallaway/100-days-of-code/r1-log.md

 Today's Progress: I started with data structures, learned about jagged arrays and linked lists and used jdoodle.com, after that I watched a little SQL Express videos; because my computer couldn't download; I lost so much time and I also downloaded Visual Studio, both of them made the computer so slow and I decided to check CodeAcademy and I really liked their C# course.
 I will continue with that.

 Feelings: I am good, just I am feeling I am mixing up; but I checked out reports related with SQL and C# and they are very important.
 I will try to continue with JavaScript and libraries later.

+Day 66: February 07, 2020

+Today's Progress: I found out that PluralSight is giving free weekend this weekend and I signed up.
+I studied about C# Fundamentals, learned about loops and lists in C#, also tried to download projects; but my computer was so slow.
+I will try tomorrow again.
+Read some chapters from the book, too.
+Also, I watched JavaScript objects and prototypes course, just one module left.

+Feelings: Feeling good, I have been reading " 7 Habits of Highly Effective People", it doesn't say something new; but it gave me a chance to look at myself again.
+You are the choices you make or don't make.
+No one can hurt you if you don't want to.
+It's my choice what I will be in the future, and I don't need to worry about other people's choices.
+Everyone has their own life, just do what you want to be.